whoispoosto/ipc-sorter/README.md

-# CSE 422S - Operating Systems Organization
+## IPC Sorter: Multiplexed Inter-Process Communication
-## Lab 3: Multiplexed Inter-Process Communication
+*Note: this project was copied from its original private repository, hence the lack of commit history.

 **Students:**
 Preston Meek, meek@wustl.edu